ParentSquare/policies/terms-of-service.md

 ParentSquare has no obligation to monitor the Communication Services.
 However, ParentSquare reserves the right to review materials posted to a Communication Service and to remove any materials in its sole discretion.
 ParentSquare reserves the right to terminate your access to any or all of the Communication Services at any time without notice for any reason whatsoever.

-ParentSquare reserves the right at all times to disclose any information as necessary to satisfy any applicable law, regulation, legal process or governmental request, or to edit, refuse to post or to remove any information or materials, in whole or in part, in ParentSquare's sole discretion.

 ParentSquare specifically disclaims any liability with regard to the Communication Services and any actions resulting from your participation in any Communication Service.
-Managers, hosts, principal or teachers are not authorized ParentSquare spokespersons, and their views do not necessarily reflect those of ParentSquare.
+School members such as principal or teachers are not authorized ParentSquare spokespersons, and their views do not necessarily reflect those of ParentSquare.

 Materials uploaded to a Communication Service may be subject to posted limitations on usage, reproduction and / or dissemination.
 You are responsible for adhering to such limitations if you download the materials.

+### Materials Provided to ParentSquare or Posted at Any ParentSquare Website

+ParentSquare does not claim ownership of the materials you provide to ParentSquare (including feedback and suggestions) or post, upload, input or submit to any our services (collectively "Submissions").
+You retain ownership of all of your Submissions.
+In order to provide you with the Services, ParentSquare needs to use your Submission in certain ways including display and send your Submissions to other users at your School.
+You hereby grant ParentSquare a nonexclusive, worldwide, royalty-free, perpetual, irrevocable, sublicensable and transferable (only to a successor) right and license to use your Submissions and to publish your name in connection with your Submissions within your School for purposes related to providing the Services.

+Because your Submissions may be viewed or accessed by other ParentSquare users at your School, you grant other ParentSquare users a non-exclusive, worldwide, royalty -free, perpetual, irrevocable, sublicensable right and license to access, view, edit, and use your Submissions as may be permitted through the functionality of our services (for example, when you send a message through ParentSquare, the recipients of your message will be able to save, copy, edit and store that message).

+ParentSquare is under no obligation to post or use any Submission you may provide and may remove any Submission at any time for any reason (including, but not limited to, if we receive claims or allegations from individuals, companies or authorities relating to that Submission or if ParentSquare is concerned that you may not have adhered to the foregoing restrictions) or no reason at all in ParentSquare's sole discretion.

+By posting, uploading, inputting, providing or submitting your Submission you warrant and represent that you own or otherwise control all of the rights to your Submission as described in this section including, without limitation, all the rights necessary for you to post the Submissions.

+All information publicly posted or privately transmitted through our services is the sole responsibility of the person from which such content originated and that ParentSquare will not be liable for any errors or omissions in any content.
+ParentSquare cannot guarantee the identity of any other users you may interact with in the course of using the Services.
+Additionally, ParentSquare cannot guarantee the authenticity of any information which users may provide about themselves.
+You acknowledge that all content accessed by you while using ParentSquare is at your own risk and you will be solely responsible for any resulting damage or loss.

+### Links

+ParentSquare does not review or monitor any website linked to or from the ParentSquare website and is not responsible for the content of any such linked website.
+Your linking to such website is at your own risk.

+### Electronic Signatures

+ParentSquare provides functionality that allows users to provide electronic signatures as an intended substitute for a physical signature.
+By using the Electronic Signature function, you agree to transaction business electronically in place of using paper documents and wet-ink signatures.
+You are responsible for ensuring that your contact information is current.
+You understand that by using an Electronic Signature, you are expressing your acceptance of the terms of use contained within the post you are providing signature for.
+You should read any such posts carefully before apply your Electronic Signature.
+You agree that you are solely responsible for any such posts to which you apply your Electronic Signature and for any consequences and legal obligations arising therefrom.

+While ParentSquare may provide options for supporting identity verification, ParentSquare does not have the capability to verify the identity or the authority of a signatory; you are solely responsible for verifying the identity of each signatory.
+ParentSquare does not certify the validity, completeness, or enforceability of any post that requires Signature.

+### No Unlawful or Prohibited Use

+As a condition of your use of our services, you warrant to ParentSquare that you will not use our services for any purpose that is unlawful or prohibited by these terms of use.
+You may not use our services in any manner which could damage, disable, overburden, or impair our services or systems, or interfere with any other party's use and enjoyment of our services.

+ParentSquare reserves the right to investigate use in order to determine whether or not a violation of the above conditions have occurred or in order to comply with any applicable law, regulation, legal process or governmental request.
+In the case that a violation has occurred, ParentSquare may revoke your ability to use our services or terminate your account in order to maintain the confidentiality, safety, and quality of our services.

+### Availability

+Our services are available worldwide to anyone with Internet access.
+However, our services may not be continuously available due to maintenance or repairs to computer problems or crashes, disruption in Internet service or other unforeseen circumstances, and we disclaim any liability for non-availability.

+### Warranty Disclaimer

+Your use of our services and the ParentSquare website is at your own risk.
+The ParentSquare website contains information, facts, and opinions from various individuals and organizations.
+Neither ParentSquare nor the schools using it, ParentSquare affiliates, agents, and representatives endorse or are responsible for the accuracy or reliability of any opinion, advice, or statement on the ParentSquare website.

+### Limitation of Liability

+NEITHER PARENTSQUARE NOR ANY OF THE SCHOOLS USING OUR SERVICES OR ANY OF PARENTSQUARE SUBSIDIARIES, DIVISIONS, AFFILIATES, AGENTS, REPRESENTATIVES, OR LICENSORS SHALL BE LIABLE TO YOU OR ANYONE ELSE FOR ANY LOSS OR INJURY OR ANY DIRECT, INDIRECT, INCIDENTAL, CONSEQUENTIAL, SPECIAL, PUNITIVE, OR SIMILAR DAMAGES ARISING OUT OF YOUR ACCESS OR USE OF, , OR FROM MISSING REMINDERS, OR YOUR INABILITY TO ACCESS OR USE, OUR SERVICES OR ANY MATERIALS, OPINIONS, OR RECOMMENDATIONS OF THIRD PARTIES ON OUR SERVICES, OR FOR ANY DATA LOSS IN OUR SERVICES.
+ALL INFORMATION, SOFTWARE, PRODUCTS, SERVICES AND RELATED GRAPHICS ARE PROVIDED "AS IS" WITHOUT WARRANTY OR CONDITION OF ANY KIND.
+PARENTSQUARE AND / OR YOUR SCHOOL HEREBY DISCLAIM ALL WARRANTIES AND CONDITIONS WITH REGARD TO THIS INFORMATION, SOFTWARE, PRODUCTS, SERVICES AND RELATED GRAPHICS, INCLUDING ALL IMPLIED WARRANTIES OR CONDITIONS OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT.

+### Indemnity

+You will indemnify and hold ParentSquare, its parents, subsidiaries, affiliates, officers, and employees harmless (including, without limitation, from all damages, liabilities, settlements, costs and attorneys’ fees) from any claim or demand made by any third party due to or arising out of your violation of these terms of use.

-##### Deactivating your ParentSquare Account
+### Deactivating your ParentSquare Account

-You can deactivate your account at any time by writing to your school's administrator or by writing to us at [unsubscribe@parentsquare.com](mailto:unsubscribe@parentsquare.com).
-Your name and contact information may be put in an Alumni Database for the school to use.
+You can deactivate your account at any time by writing to your School's administrator or by writing to us at [unsubscribe@parentsquare.com](mailto:unsubscribe@parentsquare.com).
+Your name and contact information may be put in an Alumni Database for the School to use.
 Please let us know if you wish to be removed completely from the ParentSquare database.

-ParentSquare reserves the right to terminate (or suspend ) your access to ParentSquare services, for any reason, including your breach of these Terms and Conditions.
-ParentSquare has the sole right to decide whether you are in violation of any of the restrictions set forth in these Terms and Conditions.
+ParentSquare reserves the right to terminate (or suspend) your access to our services, for any reason, including your breach of these terms of use.
+ParentSquare has the sole right to decide whether you are in violation of any of the restrictions set forth in these terms of use.

-##### Materials Provided to ParentSquare or Posted at Any ParentSquare Website

-ParentSquare does not claim ownership of the materials you provide to ParentSquare (including feedback and suggestions) or post, upload, input or submit to any ParentSquare website or its associated services (collectively "Submissions").
-However, by posting, uploading, inputting, providing or submitting your Submission you are granting ParentSquare, its affiliated companies and necessary sublicensees permission to use your Submission in connection with the operation of their Internet businesses including, without limitation, the rights to: copy, distribute, transmit, publicly display, publicly perform, reproduce, edit, translate and reformat your Submission; and to publish your name in connection with your Submission.

-No compensation will be paid with respect to the use of your Submission, as provided herein.
-ParentSquare is under no obligation to post or use any Submission you may provide and may remove any Submission at any time in ParentSquare's sole discretion.

-By posting, uploading, inputting, providing or submitting your Submission you warrant and represent that you own or otherwise control all of the rights to your Submission as described in this section including, without limitation, all the rights necessary for you to provide, post, upload, input or submit the Submissions.

-##### Warranty Disclaimer

-Your use of the ParentSquare website is at your own risk.
-The ParentSquare website contains information, facts, and opinions from various individuals and organizations.
-Neither ParentSquare nor the schools using it, ParentSquare subsidiaries, affiliates, agents, and representatives endorse or are responsible for the accuracy or reliability of any opinion, advice, or statement on the ParentSquare website.

-##### Privacy

-Your use of the ParentSquare website is subject to our [Privacy Policy](https://www.parentsquare.com/about/privacy)

-##### Disclosure

-ParentSquare reserves the right at all times to disclose any information as necessary to satisfy any applicable law, regulation, legal process or governmental request, or to edit, refuse to post or to remove any information or materials, in whole or in part, in ParentSquare's sole discretion.

-Questions or comments regarding the ParentSquare website and the information contained in the ParentSquare website should be directed to [webmaster@parentsquare.com](mailto:webmaster@parentsquare.com).
-Any communication or material transmitted to us via the ParentSquare website or e-mail is transmitted on a non-confidential basis.

-##### Copyrights and Trademarks

-The content included on the Website, including but not limited to text, software, photographs, graphics, illustrations and artwork, video, music and sound, and names, logos, trademarks and service marks, are the property of ParentSquare or its licensors or suppliers and are protected by copyright, trademark, and other laws.
-You agree not to modify, reproduce, retransmit, distribute, disseminate, sell, publish, broadcast, or circulate any such material for any purpose other than personal, non-commercial use without our written permission.
-To request such permission, send email to [webmaster@parentsquare.com](mailto:webmaster@parentsquare.com) including your name, address, and a description of the purpose of your intended distribution and the information you would like to distribute.